FDC-WuWeb/ADC-Net/README.md

 </div>

 ## News
-2025.05.08: Code and pretrained models on Dir-lab/ThoraxCBCT have been uploaded in Release.
+2025.05.08: Test dataset and pre-trained models on Dir-lab/ThoraxCBCT have been uploaded in Release.
 The training data will be uploaded later.
+2025.

 ## Installation
 Please use the following command for installation.